challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 Over time, I understood why consistency matters in a project as large as the Linux kernel.

-When thousands of developers contribute, following common conventions makes the codebase easier to maintain for everyone.
+When thousands of developers contribute, following common conventions makes the code-base easier to maintain for everyone.

 I also learned that writing code is only part of contributing.